maxsharabayko/srt-xtransmit/docs/socket-groups.md

 ### A Group of Listeners

 A single listening socket bound to a specific UDP port can accept group connections.
-Accepting group connections is not allowed by default, thus must be enabled by `groupconnect=1`.
+By default, accepting group connections is not allowed and must be enabled by `groupconnect=1`.

 ```shell
 srt://:<port1>?groupconnect=1